confluentinc/ksql/docs/developer-guide/serialization.rst

 For more information, see :ref:`ksql-persistence-wrap-single-values`.

 .. important:: KSQL treats ``null` keys and values as a special case.
 We recommended avoiding
-               unwrapped single-field schemas are avoided if the field can have a ``null`` value.
+               unwrapped single-field schemas if the field can have a ``null`` value.

 A ``null`` value in a table's topic is treated as a tombstone, used to indicate a row has been removed.
 If a table's source topic has an unwrapped single-field key schema and the value is